-As of March 31, 2024, we had working capital of \$11.8 million, compared to working capital of \$14.1 million as of December 31, 2023, and as of March 31, 2024 we had cash and cash equivalents of \$11.3 million compared to \$15.1 million as of December 31, 2023.
-Operating expenses incurred during the three months ended March 31, 2024 were \$3.8 million compared to \$5.5 million during the equivalent prior year period.
-Based on our clinical plans and our timing expectations related to the progress of our programs, we expect that, together with drawdowns of available grant funds, our cash and cash equivalents as of March 31, 2024 will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2025.
+As of September 30, 2024, we had working capital of \$7.4 million, compared to working capital of \$14.1 million as of December 31, 2023.
+Operating expenses incurred during the three and nine months ended September 30, 2024 were \$4.3 million and \$11.6 million, respectively, compared to \$3.5 million and \$13.9 million during the equivalent prior year periods.
+Based on our clinical plans and our timing expectations related to the progress of our programs, we anticipate that, together with drawdowns of available grant funds, our cash and cash equivalents as of September 30, 2024 will enable us to fund our operating expenses and capital expenditure requirements into October 2025.
+This estimate is subject to our ability to effectively manage our costs, raise additional capital, and utilize drawdowns of anticipated grant funds.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Furthermore, our operating plan may change, and we may need additional funds sooner than planned in order to meet operational needs and capital requirements for product development and commercialization.
-Because of the numerous risks and uncertainties associated with the development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.
+Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates and the extent to which we may enter into additional collaborations with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.
 Our future funding requirements will depend on many factors, as we: